Mosh Pit Etiquette: Rules, Safety & What to Expect

 Are mosh pits dangerous?

 They carry risk, but the lift-people-up rule and basic awareness keep most pits safe.
-Injuries usually come from raised elbows, crowd surges, or ignoring the crowd around you.
+Injuries usually come from raised elbows, crowd surges, or ignoring the people around you.

 Can beginners join a mosh pit?